 - Ensure your project meets the minimum R-value needed to receive available rebates.

 - Hire a professional.
-Improper installation can lower the R-value of the material, and cause complications to health and safety.
+Improper installation can lower the R-value of the material, and compromise health and safety.

 Cost : $1.50 to $3.50/ft2